fcardinaux/chess-move-generator.js/readme.md

 ## Conventions

+### Board representation

 The [Forsyth–Edwards Notation (FEN)](http://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) is used to represent a particular board position.

 The present generator accepts two versions of this notation:

 * the standard FEN notation, which includes the halfmove clock and the fullmove number
 * a version without these two counters.
 This version can be used to represent a chess problem.

+### Move representation

+Each move is represented by a four- or five-character string which is similar to the [coordinate notation](http://en.wikipedia.org/wiki/Chess_notation#Move_notations_for_humans), except that we omit the dash between the start and end squares.
+More specifically:

+* the first two characters represent the start square, and the next two characters represent the end square of the move.
+* the fifth character is normally absent, except for promotion moves ('q', 'r', 'n', 'b' for promotion to queen, rook, knight and bishop)
+* No abbreviation is used to show which piece is moving or which piece is taken
+* No [annotation symbol](http://en.wikipedia.org/wiki/Punctuation_(chess)) is used either

+Here are some examples:

+* "e2e4" (e.g. first pawn move)
+* "b8c6" (knight move)
+* "c3h3" (could be a rook or a queen move)
+* "e1g1" (could be white's king-side castling)
+* "h7h8q" (white pawn promoted to queen)

+### Square representation

+In the current version of the move generator, the individual squares are represented by an integer number from 0 to 63:

+* 0 = a1
+* 1 = b1
+* ...
+* 7 = h1
+* 8 = a2
+* ...
+* 63 = h8

 ## Restriction